 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-Yellowstone National Park was established in 1872 and not only is it the first national park in the United States but also the first in the world.
-The large park is spread out over 3,500 sq mi (9,065 sq km) and while it’s mostly located in the northeast corner of Wyoming, it spills into Montana and Idaho as well.
-Roughly 4 million people visit Yellowstone each year, making it one of the country’s most popular parks.
+Yellowstone National Park, established in 1872, holds the distinction of being not only the first national park in the United States but also the first in the world.
+Spanning over 3,500 sq mi (9,065 sq km), the park stretches across the northeastern corner of Wyoming and extends into parts of Montana and Idaho.
+With approximately 4 million visitors annually, it remains one of the most iconic and frequently visited national parks in the country.

 How to Get to Yellowstone